 We had our earliest start on the bus tour today, having breakfast at 6.00am and departing the hotel at 7.00am.
 We had to be at Rosslare and in the queue at the terminal in plenty of time to catch the 8.45am ferry to Pembroke in Wales.
-I think everyone on the bus was feeling a little sad to be leaving Wales.
+I think everyone on the bus was feeling a little sad to be leaving Ireland.
 Just like Scotland beforehand, Ireland had been very welcoming and its people exceptionally friendly.
 Marg and I would love to return to Ireland some day.

 The ferry crossing was four hours.
 We found some seats by the windows near the stern and spent the time chatting with some of our fellow travellers.
 The passage was smooth and the time passed relatively quickly.
 We bought some food on the boat and ate our lunch before we disembarked.